open-uem/openuem-docs/docs/Introduction/nats.md

 :::note

 If you're installing OpenUEM for the first time or you'll have less than a hundred agents, you may start without a NATS cluster for a quicker and simpler setup

-Please, visit the Cluster page in the Advanced Topics section to know how to configure a NATS Cluster for OpenUEM.